willfindlay/honors-thesis/thesis/thesis.md

 # Introduction and Motivation

-As our computer systems grow increasingly complex, so too does it become more and more difficult to gauge precisely what they are doing at any given moment.
+As our computer systems grow increasingly complex, so too does it become more difficult to gauge precisely what they are doing at any given moment.
 Modern computers are often running hundreds, if not thousands of processes at any given time, the vast majority of which are running silently in the background.
 As a result, users often have a very limited notion of what exactly